 Bangalore

-The parotid gland is one of the major salivary glands in the body.
-There are two parotid glands, one on each side of your face, located just in front of the ears.
-These glands produce saliva, which helps in chewing, swallowing, and digestion by keeping your mouth moist.
+The parotid glands are the largest salivary glands in the body.
+You have two parotid glands, one on each side of the face, located just in front of the ears and extending toward the jawline.

 Fill details to get actual cost